Oliviervdh/Market-Open-RVR/README.md

 # Market-Open-RVR

 Discription >> The Indikator calculates the Pre Market Volume % of the current day, relative to the Avg Volume being traded in the trading session (14 Days) (Displayed in table row 1, Table cell 1 as V%) Pre market Volume% between 15 & 30% has a orange background color.
 Pre Market Volume% above 30% has a green background color.
 >> The Indikator Calculates the relative Volume per time unit, displayed in a table.
 Relative Volume between 250% & 350% has a orange background color.
-Relative Volume above 350% has a green background.
+Relative Volume above 350% has a green background color.

 Step 1) Open the File "marketopenrvr.html"